5 Landlord Friendly Ways Improve Your Apartment

 Mirrors are perfect for small spaces.
 They reflect light and make your apartment appear larger than its actual size.
 With rising real estate prices in Boston and micro-apartments gaining in popularity, this is becoming a very popular way to accent an apartment and make it look bigger.
 In essence, it’s like adding an extra window to your room.
 Large mirrors can be bought for under $100 at many home goods stores, and you can customize the look by selecting a frame that matches the rest of the apartment decor.

 5. Replace the Toilet Seat

-Ok hear me out on this one.
-A lot of apartments in Boston are old, and the toilet seat is often overlooked by landlords when they are filling an apartment with new renters.
-Especially if you like to have guests over, you want a clean and comfortable commode.
+Okay, hear me out on this one.
+A lot of apartments in Boston are old.
+Landlords often overlook the toilet seat when they are filling an apartment with new renters.
+You want a clean and comfortable commode, especially if you like to have guests over.

 You can replace a worn-out toilet seat in your Boston rental apartment for less than $50 and 60 minutes of your time.
 It easy and affordable, and it will make your bathroom feel new and less lived-in.
 Confirm with your landlord before you replace anything just to be sure your not overstepping your bounds.
 Most will not object and actually be happy that you offered your own money to upgrade the apartment.
 Many will even offer to take care of the repair for you.
 You can even use this to haggle a bit, and possibly get a discount on your rent.

-You may not be able to do a full remodeling of your apartment space, but these Boston apartment decor hacks and tricks will transform your living space and allow you to add your own personality into the apartment.
+You may not be able to do a full remodeling of your apartment, but these hacks and tricks to improve your apartment will transform your living space and allow you to add your own personality to your rental.